shsagir/play-area-sync/docs/app.md

 The App name identifies your App.
 It is used in many instances — for example to login by SFTP or SSH.
 You will also find that App name on your invoices.

-When you sign up to fortrabbit you'll immediately start a new [trial App](#toc-the-app-trial).
 For quick boarding, your first trial App will have a generic App name, depending on the software you'll use, it will look something like this: `wordpres-4wm7`.

 While creating your (second) fortrabbit App you will be asked for an **App Name**.
 Now, you can choose a name that is easier for your to identify your project like: `bobs-cool-app`.
-The App Name must be URL friendly (lowercase, no special chars, no spaces).
+The App Name must be URL friendly (lowercase, no special chars, no spaces) as it will be your test domain as well, the App will be available under: `bobs-cool-app.frb.io`.

 #### Changing the App Name